 Largemouth bass may try to eat prey almost as large as themselves, or they have to settle for larger forms of tiny animal plankton when larger prey aren’t available.
 Nevertheless, bass size sets practical upper and lower limits on prey size.

 The lower limit is set by several factors.
 Prey must be large enough to be visible and worth chasing.
-Bass rarely waste more energy chasing food than they get from digesting it.
+Largemouth bass rarely waste more energy chasing food than they get from digesting it.

 Prey also must be large enough to be held by the gill rakers — thin, fork-like spines blocking the areas between the gills.
 Water flows out, while food items remain in the bass’s throat.
 Prey smaller than the spaces between rakers usually escape.
 The space between rakers gets larger as bass grow, so the minimum size of food gets larger.

 Upper limit of prey size is determined by the gape of the mouth and throat, and the ability of bass to catch and hold strong, struggling prey.
 Crayfish may be too tough or painful to eat, even if they fit into a bass’s mouth.
 Large gizzard shad may be strong and swift enough to escape unless they’re taken headfirst.
 Catfish and bullheads erect spines and wriggle strongly to escape.
 Such preyfish may be low-percentage targets.

 Maximum length of prey varies with the shape of the prey and other features, like spiny fins.
 Bass take longer thin preyfish in longer sizes than thicker sunfish.
 Studies show that bass occasionally eat fish that are about 60 percent of their own length.
 Stomach samples show, however, that bass typically eat prey between 10 percent and 50 percent of their own length.
 Twenty percent to 45 percent are the most typical sizes.
 Preyfish this size are the best balance between the energy used to capture and the energy gained from eating.